- Written by Dr.Mehmet Demircioglu

 It is also unsafe to treat online reassurance as clearance.
 Another patient may have felt palpitations and still had surgery.
 Your history may be different.
 The anesthetic dose, medicine, adrenaline content, health background, and reaction pattern all matter.

-My practical rule is simple.
 A suspected local anesthetic allergy before hair transplant needs proof before surgery day.
-If the old reaction was mild and clearly not allergic, the plan may only need calm monitoring and explanation.
+If the old reaction was mild and clearly points away from allergy, the plan may only need monitoring, slower pacing, and explanation.
 If the old reaction was severe, unclear, or documented as an allergy, it needs medical clarification first.

-This approach protects the patient and the transplant.
+That protects medical safety and the transplant plan.
 It also prevents a stressful situation where everyone is trying to decide under pressure after flights, hotel plans, and surgery timing are already fixed.